 To top-up the bound-bound oscillator strength, we divide it into two parts.
-One is from bound states to pure bound states. i.e. between negative energy levels.
-We calculate all such possible transitions, but only collect the ones that are not calculated in BPRM calculations.
+One is from bound states to pure bound states, i.e. between negative energy levels.
+We calculate all such possible transitions but only collect the ones that are not calculated in BPRM calculations.
 The other part is from bound states to quasi-bound states, i.e. from negative energy bound levels to positive energy doubly excited states in the continuum.
-BPRM calculations treat direct photoionization and autoionization as a single unified quantum-mechanical process, as in section 3.2 that discusses direct photoionization is done.
+BPRM calculations treat direct photoionization and autoionization as a single unified quantum-mechanical process, as in section 3.2 which discusses direct photoionization is done.
 To simulate autoionizing resonances, we calculate the oscillator strengths from bound to doubly excited states, among all pairs of negative-positive energies.
-We consider transitions that excite an electron from L-shell to a higher one, forming a doubly excited configuration that can not be formed by combining a core configuration used in BPRM calculations with another electron.
-Take Fe XVIII for an example, we consider
+We consider transitions that excite an electron from the L-shell to a higher one, forming a doubly excited configuration that cannot be formed by combining a core configuration used in BPRM calculations with another electron.
+Taking Fe xvIII for an example, we consider transitions from $2s^{S}2p^{P}3\ell$ to only $2p^{5}3\ell'n\ell''$, where S, P are any possible non-negative integers satisfying S + P =6, and l , l' , l'' can be any sub-shell in the corresponding shell, and n = 3 - 6.
+Since $2s^2 2p^3$ and $2s 2p^4$ are included in 276CC BPRM calculation, $2s^22p^33\ell'n\ell''$ and $2s2p^43\ell'n\ell''$ are considered naturally.
+Thus, they are excluded in the top-up calculations.